AzureMentor/microsoft-graph-docs/concepts/deployments.md

 (*) Limited support for this API in this cloud.

+ > [!IMPORTANT]
- > **IMPORTANT:** Certain services and features that are in specific regions of the global service might not be available in all of the national clouds.
+ > Certain services and features that are in specific regions of the global service might not be available in all of the national clouds.
 To find out what services are available, see [products available by region](https://azure.microsoft.com/global-infrastructure/services/?products=all&regions=usgov-non-regional,us-dod-central,us-dod-east,usgov-arizona,usgov-iowa,usgov-texas,usgov-virginia,china-non-regional,china-east,china-east-2,china-north,china-north-2,germany-non-regional,germany-central,germany-northeast).

 To learn more about National clouds, see the following topics: